 With Interact, connected LED lighting management systems from Signify, cities and operators can monitor, schedule, and adapt lighting in real time.
-Lights operate optimally, reducing both skyglow and energy costs.
+Lights operate only when needed, reducing both skyglow and energy costs.
 Dynamic control, presence detection, and data insights help to deliver measurable results in line with your sustainability goal, providing comfort, safety, and environmental performance in one system.